 Here is my desk in December.
 Sigh.

-I keep a well-stuffed Moleskin full of clippings, stories and jottings from mentor meet-ups, inspiring people and quotes of stuff that just resonates.
-I've got my research reading, so I can't stray (too frequently) by indulging in other guilty reading pleasures.
+I keep a well-used Moleskine full of clippings, stories and jottings from mentor meet-ups, inspiring people I meet and quotes of stuff that resonates.
+I’ve got my research reading, so I can’t stray (too frequently) by indulging in other guilty reading pleasures.
 The desk is indeed burdened.

 In January there is cloud time.
 By this I mean time to think.
 It comes from the era when I travelled alot and found that the best time to think was on a flight, staring out of the window at the clouds.

 In January, I plan to borrow an idea from my friend Simon.
-Every January he writes (in long-hand) a journal.
+Every January he writes a journal in long-hand.
 Only in January.
 In the journal goes as much or as little as he likes.
-It's only for a month.
+It’s only for one month.
 I think this is masterful.

 I don’t do New Year’s resolutions.
 I once admired the Chinese notion of a Five Year Plan but these days five years seems so long.
 Any career plans seem rather pointless in the current circumstances.

-But it's always good to review and file the old year and contemplate the new before Australia Day brings on a new tide of clutter.comments powered by Disqus
+But it’s always good to review and file the old year and contemplate the new before Australia Day brings on a new working year and a fresh tide of clutter.